arch1tect1/Today-I-Learned/README.md

 <h1>Today-I-Learned</h1>
 <hr><p>"Discover and log your daily learnings with a sleek web application."</p><h2>General Information</h2>

+<h3>Project aims to help people to add interesting info about what they learned daily.</h3>
+<h3>In this project I showed my skills in Front-End development.</h3>

 ![Screenshot of a Today I learned Web application.]
 <img src="/assets/images/application.png">